 May is Preservation Month and we’re recapping previous Most Endangered Historic Places listings in the nominator’s own words.
 You can read updates on the Warm Springs Bath Houses and Gibson Cottage and the Carr-Greer House.
-Check back to hear updates on the Ashland Theatre and James River.
+Check back to hear updates on the Ashland Theatre.

 The following update is on the Edith Bolling Wilson Birthplace Museum from their founder, Farron Smith.

 What prompted you to submit a nomination for the Most Endangered Historic Places list?

 The word “endangered” resonated with The Edith Bolling Wilson Birthplace Museum.
 The principles of Preservation Virginia’s work to save historic sites that are vulnerable to deterioration was the catalyst for our museum’s submission.
 As a 501 (c) 3 non-profit organization, the EBW Birthplace Foundation searched for opportunities to procure resources, publicity, and funds to protect the birthplace and childhood home of First Lady Edith Bolling Wilson – assistance that the Most Endangered Historic Places provides for worthy historic based endeavors.

 What condition is the Edith Bolling Wilson Birthplace Museum in today?

 The Bolling Building, dating to the 1840s, is the oldest commercial brick building in the Town of Wytheville.
 While the Bolling Home is in poor condition, the Bolling Building as a whole is in generally sound condition with relatively minor deterioration.

 How did being included on the Most Endangered Historic Places list help amplify your preservation efforts?